exasol/github-keeper/README.md

 ## This Repository is Obsolete

-⚠ We archived this respository since the functionallity is now superseeded by the [github-issue-adapter](https://github.com/exasol/github-issue-adapter). ⚠
+⚠ We archived this repository since it is not maintained any more. ⚠

 ## Features